optimex-xyz/market-maker-sdk/pmm_sdk_services.md

-# PetaFi Market Maker SDK
+# Market Maker SDK

 ## Overview
-PetaFi Market Maker SDK is a TypeScript library that provides a comprehensive interface for interacting with the PetaFi decentralized trading platform.
+Market Maker SDK is a TypeScript library that provides a comprehensive interface for interacting with the decentralized trading platform.
 The SDK facilitates cross-chain token transfers, signature verification, and trade settlements, with built-in support for both EVM and Bitcoin networks.

 ## Features
 - Cross-chain token transfers and settlements